Stepney, South Australia: Early European settlement

-Stepney was named after an inner-city district in the London Borough of Tower Hamlets.
+Stepney was named after an inner-city district in the area which is now the London Borough of Tower Hamlets.
 George Muller, who hailed from there, created the "Village of Stepney" out of section 259, Hundred of Adelaide, in 1850.
 Muller built the Maid and Magpie Hotel.

 Whilst Adelaide was to be a city of fine buildings and a refined populace, free from the constraints of convict influence, George Muller's Stepney bore a strong resemblance to its less-refined namesake near the City of London, replete with slums.
 The early settlement of German settlers in Stepney was, however, somewhat unusual.
 Though not as well known as the Prussians who settled Klemzig, Hahndorf or Tanunda, they were there in sufficient numbers to develop schools for their children.
 Notable members of that community were Hans Heysen, and Carl Laubman of Laubman and Pank.
 During 2008, the last three cottages in Nelson Street, described as "built by Haken Linde, a successful member of the German community", were marked for demolition by the Norwood Payneham & St Peters council.
 Strong calls made for the cottages to be preserved were successful.